 You can read here about ‘how to’ along with ‘tips on’ joining the online House sitting Community and further below we have outlined further points think about.

 There is an annual fee to pay to sign up to the TrustedHousesitting online Agency – both for Owners and Sitters.
-The fee is £89.00 GBP ($119.00 USD).
+The fee starts at £99.00 GBP for the basic membership up to £199 GBP for the premium membership.

 Once you have signed up as a Sitter, you will be able to read the twice daily postings of the latest house sits that are emailed to you direct as placed on their website by home owners.
 Then, when you see a sit that gets your attention ie. the pets, dates, location etc are of interest to you, then you can apply to do the sit via the secure website.